cmu-sei/foundry-docs/docs/gameboard/participating.md

 ## The Profile screen

+**Display Name:** Set a default name for public display that is suitable for all audiences.
+This name will apply to all new games, however, you can customize it during registration.

+**Sponsoring organization:** Select *your* organization.
+Gameboard admins define who the sponsors are and what image to associate with each.

 **Certificates:** View and print a certificate as proof of participation.
 This feature allows players to provide a record of achievements to friends, colleagues, and organizations to validate professional development time.
 Select **Competitive** to find and print certificates which validate player performance in a *game*.
 Select **Practice** to find and print certificates which validate player performance in a *practice challenge*.
 You can also save them as PDFs.

 - **Publish/Unpublish:** Optionally "publish" a certificate on a per-certificate basis.
 Players can send the link to the certificate to anyone including non-Gameboard users.
 Players can "unpublish" a certificate at any time removing access to the certificate.